jkjk6204/mitigation-go/README.md

 In summary, the provided rate limiting scripts can serve as a starting point for rate limiting in simple scenarios.
 However, for more complex or high-concurrency environments, you may need to explore more advanced rate limiting libraries or services that provide additional features and scalability.
 Additionally, consider other security measures as part of your overall defense against DDoS attacks and abuse.

+feel free to leave feedback or add to it